fedon/mail-notifier/README.md

 You will be asked for ssh key pass three times if any.
 And one time your password for sudo.
 This means you have to be a valid sudoer.

 Known issue
-After resume the device is gone.
+After notebook sleep-resume the device is gone.
 I guess it is something with udev.
 It will be the next step.
 Work-around replug the device.